-A well-known example of a topological triangulated category that is not algebraic is the stable homotopy category.
-To see this, we exploit that for every object X of an algebraic triangulated category the object X/n (a cone of multiplication by n on X) is annihilated by n; indeed, this observation is a special case of the much more general Theorem 3.3 below, but it also has a simple direct proof, see for example [Sch10, Prop.1].
-On the other hand, the mod-2 Moore spectrum in the stable homotopy category is of the form S/2 for S the sphere spectrum, and it is well-known that S/2 is not annihilated by 2.
-An account of the classical argument using Steenrod operations can be found in [Sch10, Prop.
-4].
+The homotopy category $\mathbf{K}(\mathcal{A})$ has a well-known triangulation, with shift functor given by shift of complexes and distinguished triangles arising from algebraic mapping cone sequences.
+The triangulated category axioms can be checked directly, but they also follow from Theorem A.12 applied to the stable cofibration structure.
+A triangulated category is algebraic if it is equivalent to a full triangulated subcategory of the homotopy category $\mathbf{K}(\mathcal{A})$ of an additive category.
+Since topological triangulated categories are closed under passage to subcategories (Proposition 1.5), every algebraic triangulated category is also a topological triangulated category.
+A well known example of a topological triangulated category that is not algebraic is the stable homotopy category.
+To see this, we exploit that for every object X of an algebraic triangulated category the object X/n (a cone of multiplication by n on X) is annihilated by n; see, for example, [29, Proposition 1].
+On the other hand, the mod-2 Moore spectrum in the stable homotopy category is of the form S/2 for S the sphere spectrum, and it is well known that S/2 is not annihilated by 2.
+An account of the classical argument using Steenrod operations can be found in [29, Proposition 4].
+It is more subtle to show that the p-local stable homotopy category is not algebraic when p is an odd prime, and this is the main result of the companion paper; see [30, Theorem 3.1].